KingAkeem/myTerm/README.md

 it as simple as possible and configurable so that anyone who has a small amount of C knowledge can add features that they'd like.

-For now running myTerm is as simple as running `make` in the base directory.
+For now running teni is as simple as running `make` in the base directory.
 You will need both the `curses` library and the `menu` library.
 Both of these should already be installed on most UNIX systems by default.

 [![demo](https://asciinema.org/a/IRSNDTu9FMbwSKnSYwBkIRjt9.png)](https://asciinema.org/a/IRSNDTu9FMbwSKnSYwBkIRjt9?autoplay=1)